warp1337/p_jenkins_monitor/README.md

 Installation
 =============

 This application runs on Linux, MacOS and Windows.
 Below you can find the installation instructions for `Linux`.
 It will be, most probably, similar for MacOS and Windows.
-You basically just need to figure out how to install Processing under MacOS and Win, therefore please consult the Processing website.
+You basically just need to figure out how to install Processing under MacOS and Win.
+Therefore, please consult the Processing documentation.

 1. mkdir -p ~/sketchbook/libraries
 2. git clone this into ~/sketchbook